fpgmaas/cookiecutter-pdm/docs/features/makefile.md

 available:

 ```
-install              Install the poetry environment and install the pre-commit hooks
+install              Install the environment and install the pre-commit hooks
 check                Lint and check code by running black, ruff, mypy and deptry.
 test                 Test the code with pytest
-build                Build wheel file using poetry
+build                Build wheel file
 clean-build          clean build artifacts
 publish              publish a release to pypi.
 build-and-publish    Build and publish.